 Why is this medication prescribed?

-Ixekizumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in people whose psoriasis is too severe to be treated by topical medications alone.
-It is also used alone or in combination with certain medications such as methotrexate (Rasuvo, Trexall, others) to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin).
+Ixekizumab injection is used to treat moderate to severe plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults and children 6 years of age and older whose psoriasis is too severe to be treated by topical medications alone.
+It is also used alone or in combination with certain medications such as methotrexate (Rasuvo, Trexall, others) to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin) in adults.
+Ixekizumab injection is also used to treat ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas, causing pain and joint damage) in adults.
 Ixekizumab injection is in a class of medications called monoclonal antibodies.
 It works by blocking the action of a certain natural substance in the body that causes the symptoms of psoriasis.

 How should this medicine be used?

 Ixekizumab injection comes as a solution (liquid) in a prefilled syringe and as a prefilled autoinjector to inject subcutaneously (under the skin).
-To treat plaque psoriasis, it is usually given as two injections for the first dose, followed by one injection every 2 weeks for the next 6 doses, and then one injection every 4 weeks.
-To treat psoriatic arthritis, it is usually given as two injections for the first dose, followed by one injection every 4 weeks.
+To treat plaque psoriasis in adults, it is usually given as two injections for the first dose, followed by one injection every 2 weeks for the next 6 doses, and then one injection every 4 weeks.
+To treat plaque psoriasis in children, it is usually given as one or two injections for the first dose, depending on the weight of the child, followed by one injection every every 4 weeks.
+To treat psoriatic arthritis or ankylosing spondylitis, it is usually given as two injections for the first dose, followed by one injection every 4 weeks.

 You may receive your first dose of ixekizumab injection in your doctor's office.
-After your first dose, your doctor may allow you or a caregiver to perform the injections at home.
-If you have vision or hearing problems you will need a caregiver to give you injections.
-Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.
+If you are an adult, your doctor may allow you or a caregiver to perform the ixekizumab injections at home after your first dose.
+If you have vision or hearing problems, you will need a caregiver to give you injections.
+If your child weighs 110 pounds (50 kg) or less, ixekizumab injection must be given in a doctor's office.
+If your child weighs more than 110 pounds, your doctor may allow a caregiver to perform the injections at home.
+Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject and prepare it.

 Use each syringe or autoinjector only once and inject all the solution in the syringe or autoinjector.
 Dispose of used syringes and autoinjector in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.